explodinglabs/jsonrpcserver/doc/index.rst

     >>> dispatch([cube], {'jsonrpc': '2.0', 'method': 'cube', 'params': {}, 'id': 1})
     {'jsonrpc': '2.0', 'error': {'code': -32602, 'message': 'Invalid params'}, 'id': 1}

-To include the *"num is required"* message given when the exception was raised, turn on :mod:`debug mode <config.debug>`
+To include the *"num is required"* message given when the exception was raised, turn on :mod:`debug mode <config.debug>`.

 Exceptions
 ==========

-See the :doc:`full list of exceptions <exceptions>` raised by jsonrpcserver.
+See the :doc:`list of exceptions <exceptions>` raised by jsonrpcserver.

 Configuration
 =============